Nish7/nish7.io/posts/copy-and-patch.md

 date: "2025-11"
 ---

-Copy-and-Patch (CnP) Compilation presents an interesting approach for building a baseline JIT (fast code generation with decent performance).
+Copy-and-Patch (CnP) Compilation presents an interesting approach for building a [baseline JIT](https://stackoverflow.com/a/59668640).
 CnP was originally introduced by this [paper](https://fredrikbk.com/publications/copy-and-patch.pdf), which proposes reusing existing Ahead-of-Time (AOT) compiler code generation.
-Instead of relying on a full optimizing backend (LLVM), it produces machine code directly by generating small code snippets for each operation.
+Instead of relying on a full optimizing backend ([LLVM](https://clang.llvm.org/)), it produces machine code directly by generating small code snippets for each operation.
 These snippets are then patched together at runtime to form executable code segments efficiently.

 - “stencils” are pre-compiled machine code fragments with “holes” for things like constants, stack offsets or branch targets.